 On March 2, 2020, we acquired all outstanding shares and equity awards of Packet, a leading bare metal automation platform for a total purchase consideration of approximately \$290.3 million in cash.
 In addition, we paid \$16.1 million in cash to accelerate the vesting of unvested Packet equity awards for certain Packet employees, which was recorded as stock-based compensation expense during the three months ended March 31, 2020.
-In connection with the acquisition, we also issued restricted stock awards with an aggregated fair value of \$30.2 million and a three-year vesting period, which will be recognized as stock-based compensation costs over the vesting period.
-The acquisition, combined with Equinix MetalTM, is expected to accelerate our strategy to help enterprises deploy hybrid multicloud architectures on our data center platform.
+In connection with the acquisition, we also issued restricted stock awards with an aggregated fair value of \$30.2 million and a three-year vesting period, which will be recognized as stock-based compensation, combined with Equinix MetalTM, is expected to accelerate our strategy to help enterprises deploy hybrid multicloud architectures on our data center platform.